IOSH Awarding Organisation (AO)

 - accrediting study centres to deliver its qualifications.

-The IOSH AO is developing new global qualifications at:
+IOSH AO currently offers two global qualifications at:

 - level 6 (equivalent to level 10 in Scotland and level 6 in Europe), and

 - level 3 (equivalent to level 6 in Scotland and level 4 in Europe).

 These qualifications give equal balance to core and behavioural skills, as well as technical knowledge.
 Assessments are designed to enable professionals to apply this knowledge at work.

 Find out more about our qualifications and courses.